SotirisIoann/Shell/README.md

   Commands with exit input redirect
   Commands with a pipeline ls -l | wc -l > out.txt.

-You can terminate the main loop with <exit>.
+You can terminate the main loop with exit.